Best Worms for Bait Fishing

 Raising Red Wigglers

 If you hate worms that require too much time and effort to raise, then you will have one good reason to love red wigglers.
 Aside from their fast reproduction, they are known for not being picky in terms of food and they can also tolerate a wide array of temperatures.
 Therefore, there is a higher likelihood that they will survive under your watch.
 One of the most important requirements is proper feeding if you want to raise fatter red wigglers.
 Some of the best foods to give them include chicken mash, rabbit manure, rice bran, and corn flour.
-Aside from diet, you also have to make sure of proper circulation and right moisture.
+Aside from diet, you also have to make sure of proper circulation and the right moisture.

 Pros: